maddenp/iotaa/README.md

 **It's One Thing After Another**

-A simple workflow engine with semantics inspired by [Luigi](https://github.com/spotify/luigi) and tasks expressed as decorated Python functions (or methods, but "functions" will be used in this document). `iotaa` is pure Python, relies on no third-party packages, and is contained in a single module.
+A simple workflow engine with semantics inspired by [Luigi](https://github.com/spotify/luigi) and tasks expressed as decorated Python functions/methods. `iotaa` is pure Python, relies on no third-party packages, and is contained in a single module.

 ## Workflows

 Workflows comprise:

-- Assets (observable external state: typically files, but more abstract entities -- a count of lines in a file, a REST API response, a time of day -- can be modeled)
+- Assets: observable external state -- often files, but sometimes more abstract entities, e.g. file line counts, REST API responses, times of day, etc.
-- Requirement relationships (dependencies) between assets
+- Actions: imperative logic to create or otherwise "ready" assets
-- Executable logic to ready the assets (e.g. create them)
+- Requirements: dependency relationships allowing actions to ready output assets incorporating upstream assets

 ## Assets

 An asset (an instance of class `iotaa.Asset`) has two attributes:

 1. `ref`: A value, of any type, uniquely identifying the observable state this asset represents (e.g. a POSIX filesystem path, an S3 URI, an ISO8601 timestamp)
-2. `ready`: A 0-arity (no-argument) function returning a `bool` indicating whether the asset is "ready", i.e. safe to use by a requiring task
+2. `ready`: A 0-arity (no-argument) function returning a `bool` indicating whether the asset is ready to use

-Assets are created by calling `iotaa.asset()`.
+Create assets by calling `iotaa.asset()`.

 ## Tasks

-Task are functions that declare, by `yield`ing values to `iotaa`, the task name and -- depending on task type -- one or both of: the task's asset(s), and any other task(s) the task requires.
-The task name is used to construct log messages detailing workflow progress, so descriptive names can be useful.
-Tasks that define and are responsible for readying their asset(s) provide, following the `yield` statements, executable logic that does whatever is needed to ready the asset(s).
+A task is a decorated Python functions that `yield`s to `iotaa` its name and, depending on its type (see below), output assets and/or required tasks. *Task names must be unique within a workflow.* Following its `yield` statements, a task that readies an asset provides imperative logic for that.

-`iotaa` provides three Python decorators to define tasks:
+`iotaa` provides three decorators to define tasks:

 ### `@task`

-The essential workflow function type, a `@task` function `yield`s, in order:
+The essential workflow task, a `@task` function `yield`s, in order:

 1. Its name
 2. An asset -- or an asset `list`, or a `dict` mapping `str` keys to assets, or `None` -- the task is responsible for readying
-3. A task-function call (e.g. `t(args)` for task `t`) -- or a `list` or `dict` of such calls, or `None` -- the task requires before it can ready its asset(s)
+3. A task-function call (e.g. `t(args)` for a task `t`) -- or a `list` or `dict` of such calls, or `None` -- required for readying its asset(s)

-Arbitrary Python statements may appear before and interspersed between the `yield` statements.
-If all assets of any required tasks are ready, the statements following the third and final `yield` will be executed, with the expectation that they will ready this task's asset(s).
+Statements following the final `yield` will be executed to ready the task's asset(s).
+If the task `yield`s requirements, execution proceeds only if required tasks' assets are all ready.
+The task may access those assets via references extracted by calling `iotaa.refs(t)` for a required task `t`.

 ### `@tasks`

 A collections of other tasks.
-A `@tasks` function is ready when all of its required tasks are ready and `yield`s, in order:
+A `@tasks` task is ready when all of its required tasks are ready.
+It `yield`s, in order:

 1. Its name
 2. A task-function call (e.g. `t(args)` for task `t`) -- or a `list` or `dict` of such calls, or `None` -- that this task requires.

-No statements should follow the second and final `yield`, as they will never execute.
+No statements should follow the final `yield`, as they will never execute.

 ### `@external`

-An `@external` function represents zero or more required assets that cannot be readied by the workflow and `yield`s, in order:
+An `@external` task represents required assets that cannot be readied by the workflow.
+It `yield`s, in order:

 1. Its name
 2. A required asset -- or an asset `list`, or a `dict` mapping `str` keys to assets, or `None` -- that must be readied by external means not under workflow control.

+No statements should follow the final `yield`, as they will never execute.

-As with `@task` functions, arbitrary Python statements may appear before and interspersed between these `yield` statements.
-However, no statements should follow the second and final `yield`, as they will never execute.
+For all task types, arbitrary Python statements may appear before and interspersed between the `yield` statements, but should generally not be permitted to affect external state.

 ## Use